shirazkn/shirazkn.github.io/content/posts/lie-groups_calculus.md

 ---
-title: "Lie Groups: A Tensor Calculus Perspective"
+title: "Lie Groups as Riemannian Manifolds"
 date: 2024-01-30T09:53:05-05:00
-draft: true
 showToc: true
 TocOpen: false
+draft: false
+tags: ["Differential Geometry"]
 ---

 A <span class=accented>Lie group</span> $G$ is a group that is also a (continuous, differentiable) topological space.
 An example to keep in mind is $G=\mathbb R^n$ which is a group under vector addition and has well-defined notions of continuity and differentiation.
 To measure lengths and volumes (and relatedly, to define and integrate probability densities) we need to endow $G$ with additional structure so that it is not merely a manifold, but a <span class=accented>Riemannian manifold</span>.
 Luckily for us, we only need to define an inner product for the Lie algebra, after which there is a natural definition of length and volume that can be made for the entire group manifold.
 I say that the resulting choice of volume (called the <span class=accented>Haar measure</span>) is *natural* because it is compatible with the group structure of $G$ as well as its differential structure as a manifold.
 This can be compared to how the standard notion of volume for $\mathbb R^n$, the Lebesgue measure, is compatible with vector addition; we have for a (measurable) set $A\subseteq \mathbb R^n$ and for every $\mathbf x_0 \in \mathbb R^n$,